Share this post:

-If you are keener on learning or practicing windsurfing, then Laguna Beach Park at Laguna beach is the perfect playground for you.
+If you are keener on learning or practicing windsurfing, then Laguna Beach Park at Laguna Beach is the perfect playground for you.

 #7 F.B.I.-sa cantine in Alyko

 Aliko is a region that consists of many small secluded bays with soft white sand and crystal waters.
 Above the beach of Aliko, there is a unique cedar forest with marvelous sand dunes and some ruins of an abandoned hotel that have turned into an open gallery for street artists.
 The worldwide famous Artist WD has painted some of his most significant works on these walls.
 This region has been declared a protected natural area so the infrastructure is almost nonexistent.
-There are no sunbeds, only a few shops near the area, and this delicious cantine called F.B.I.-sa (Food, Beverage and Ice cream).
+There are no sunbeds, only a few shops near the area, and this delicious cantine is called F.B.I.-sa (Food, Beverage and Ice cream).
 It is a colorful food truck where you can taste Asian fusion fast food with fresh products from the island, homemade ice-creams and cocktails.
 Exploring the region of Aliko should not be left out from your things-to-do list.

 #8 Monastery of Fotodotis

 North of Danakos village is a short track road of 1 km that leads to the Monastery of Fotodotis Christ.
 The name of this monastery means Christ who gives the light and it is found at an altitude of 500m, on top of a hill with a fantastic view over the sea and Donoussa island.
-It is the oldest castle-monastery in Naxos with very interesting architecture and amazing frescoes.
+It is the oldest castle monastery in Naxos with very interesting architecture and amazing frescoes.

 #9 Avaton 1739 Coffee & wine roof

 In the heart of the Castle of Naxos, the Avaton 1739 Coffee & Wine roof is a place where you can enjoy a coffee, brunch, or drinks with a sense of French atmosphere while gazing at a panoramic view of Naxos.
 The cafe is an open museum itself since it is part of the French Ursuline Monastery Boarding School (est. 1739) that existed in the Castle of Naxos and educated girls of wealthy Catholic families.
-Old items, antique furniture, and pictures are scattered all around the building making your visit there a true time-travel!
+Old items, antique furniture, and pictures are scattered all around the building making your visit there true time-travel!

 #10 Hiking in Potamia